 My previous counselling experience includes working for the NHS for the midwife led service "Afterthoughts', counselling new and expecting parents.
 I also worked for the YMCA counselling students in a secondary school.

 I worked for over 2 years at Summerhayes Counselling Service which offers low cost counselling to people in the Lewes and Newhaven, taking referrals from GP's and Health in Mind, which gave me the opportunity to work with a wide range of clients.
+I also spent 3 years working as a specialist mental health mentor for the University of Sussex, helping students to manage their mental health whilst completing their studies.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.